AirQ+

 AirQ+ is a free software for Windows and Linux operating systems developed by the World Health Organization (WHO) Regional Office for Europe.
 The program calculates the magnitude of several health effects associated to exposure to the most relevant air pollutants in a given population.
 AirQ+ has been used in the BreatheLife campaign and in numerous studies aimed at measuring long-term exposure to ambient particulate matter PM2.5.
-The first version of the program, AirQ, was distributed in a Microsoft Excel spreadsheet program in 1999, followed by another version of AirQ for Windows in 2000.
+The first version of the program, AirQ, was distributed in a Microsoft Excel spreadsheet program in 1999, followed by another version of AirQ for Windows in 2000, 2004 and 2005.
+AirQ+ 1.0 was released in May 2016.
 A substantial difference between AirQ and AirQ+ is that AirQ+ contains a new graphical user interface with several help texts and various features to input and analyse data and illustrate results.
-AirQ+ version 1.3 was released in October 2018, version 2.0 in November 2019 and version 2.1 in May 2021.
-It is available in English, French, German and Russian.
+AirQ+ version AirQ+ 1.2 was released in May 2017, followed by 1.3 in October 2018.
+Version 2.0 was released in November 2019, version 2.1 in May 2021 and version 2.2 in March 2023.
+It is available in the official languages of the WHO European Region: English, French, German and Russian.
+A Polish version of AirQ+ is also available since 2023 and Spanish, Arab and Farsi versions are planned for 2025.